z3vxo/z3vxo.github.io/_posts/2025-08-30-browser-to-the-wire.md

 ## TCP Handshake
 Now that we have the IP of the server(or edge server whatever) we can start communicating with it, but since most of the web uses TCP as its transport method we need to form a connection with it, this is what the tcp handshake handles its used to setup a reliable and steady connection with the server and make sure both sides are ready too send and receive data between each other, it has 3 main steps
 1. First we send a TCP packet with the SYN flag set, this message also includes other data such as
-   - MSS: the Maximum segment size defines the largest size in bytes the application data can be inside a single tcp segment, its calculated as MTU - tcp headers - IP headers, which on most machines will result in a MSS of 1460, MSS was built specifaclly to help stop fragmentation at the IP, the MSS is stored in the OPTIONS field of the tcp packet and is a 4 byte value
+   - **MSS**: the Maximum segment size defines the largest size in bytes the application data can be inside a single tcp segment, its calculated as MTU - tcp headers - IP headers, which on most machines will result in a MSS of 1460, MSS was built specifaclly to help stop fragmentation at the IP, the MSS is stored in the OPTIONS field of the tcp packet and is a 4 byte value
         - kind (1 byte): 2 → indicates Maximum Segment Size option
         - Length (1 byte): 4 → total length of the option in bytes (always 4)
         - MSS value (2 bytes): the actual maximum segment size in bytes

-   - SACK: if the initiator of the connection supports SACK they will include a SACK permitted message, SACK is an extension to TCP and allows for more robust packet loss detection and handling, imagine during communication if the receiver received segments 1 2 4 5 6, its missing segment 3 so it keeps replying back to the sender with ACK 3 until the sender relises, the sender must now retransmit segment 3, 4 and 5, which is inefficient, SACK solves this by allowing the receiver to specify exactly what segment was lost and which ones they recevied, meaning the sender only has to resend the lost one, the SACK negotiation is also stored in the TCP options
+   - **SACK**: if the initiator of the connection supports SACK they will include a SACK permitted message, SACK is an extension to TCP and allows for more robust packet loss detection and handling, imagine during communication if the receiver received segments 1 2 4 5 6, its missing segment 3 so it keeps replying back to the sender with ACK 3 until the sender relises, the sender must now retransmit segment 3, 4 and 5, which is inefficient, SACK solves this by allowing the receiver to specify exactly what segment was lost and which ones they recevied, meaning the sender only has to resend the lost one, the SACK negotiation is also stored in the TCP options
         - Kind = 4 (SACK Permitted)
         - Length = 2
-   - Timestamp: another very common tcp option that is seen in the TCP handshake are timestamps, timestamps serve multiple purposes such as
+   - **Timestamp**: another very common tcp option that is seen in the TCP handshake are timestamps, timestamps serve multiple purposes such as
         - RTT calculation, timestamps allow for milliseconds accurate RTT calculation as all packets include the timestamp of when it was sent, the receiver then can just do TSecr_echoed - current_time = RTT
         - detecting duplicate/stale packets
      the way it works is that if the sender has timestamps enabled they will include 2 values in the tcp option, TSval which is the current timestamp and TSecr which is 0 for now since its used to echo back the senders TSval